MicrosoftDocs/windows-powershell-docs/docset/windows/storage/Disable-PhysicalDiskIdentification.md

 PGet-PhysicalDisk -StoragePool $pool | Disable-PhysicalDiskIdentification
 ```

-The first command gets the storage poll named SpacePool by using the Get-StoragePool cmdlet.
 The command stores the pool in the $StPool variable.

 The second command disables the identification LED on all physical disks associated with the storage pool in $StPool.